okta/okta-sdk-dotnet/docs/UserApi.md

 Retrieve a User

-Fetches a user from your Okta organization.
+Retrieves a user from your Okta organization

 ### Example
 ```csharp